nextgis/nextgisqgis/README.md

 2. Add or modify CMakeLists.txt.
 For plugins you only need to add new directory name to plugins list (i.e. [providers](https://github.com/nextgis/nextgisqgis/blob/master/src/providers/CMakeLists.txt)).
 3. Check additional resources (images, databases or other files) which needed by component, are imported from original sources and install in target system via cmake install target.

+Some dependencies are removed:

+* Flex and Bison not needed to build QGIS.
+Only to update/regenerate flex and byson lexer/parser files.
+To do it use this command ```cmake --build . --config release --target prepare_parser```
+* Spatial reference system database already filled and not generate.
+Special target to generate this DB will be added in future.

 # License

 All scripts are licensed under GNU GPL v.2.